-The Helen F. Graham Cancer Center is located on the Christiana Hospital Campus in Newark, Delaware, and is part of the Christiana Care Health System.
+The Helen F. Graham Cancer Center & Research Institute is located on the Christiana Hospital Campus in Newark, Delaware, and is part of the Christiana Care Health System.
 The Christiana Care Health System is a modern, unified health system that is committed to improving the health of the community.
 The health system is made up of two main teaching hospitals and a variety of facilities located throughout northern Delaware and its surrounding areas.
 It has become one of the premier health care systems on the east coast.

-The 200,000-square-foot Helen F. Graham Cancer Center serves the majority of cancer patients in Delaware.
+The 200,000-square-foot Helen F. Graham Cancer Center & Research Institute serves the majority of cancer patients in Delaware.
 It is a designated community cancer center by the National Cancer Institute and specializes in advanced medical, surgical, radiation and diagnostic services.
 The cancer research program at the Helen F. Graham Cancer Center was selected to participate in the National Cancer Institute’s Community Clinical Oncology Program (CCOP).
 This allows the physicians and staff to utilize the most progressive cancer treatments.
 The facility collaborates with the University of Delaware to run the Center for Translational Research.

 The Thoracic, Esophogeal and Lung Cancer Multidisciplinary Center at the Helen F. Graham Cancer Center treats patients with mesothelioma cancer and their specialists combine their expertise to provide patients with comprehensive care across a variety of disciplines.